deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A2 Filter and decorate .md

 # Filter and decorate

-Now that we have some data, let's work with it.
+In our previous notebook, we showed how to create some tables with fake data.
 In this notebook, we show how to decorate and filter our data.

-Let's start by creating some daily data.
-This could simulate something like daily stock prices or daily temperatures.
+Let's start by simulating a year's worth of daily measurements.
+This could simulate something like stock prices, temperatures, etc.

 ```python
 start_time = convertDateTime("2020-01-01T00:00:00 NY")